 Photo of sustainable tourism

-Sustainable tourism has been a topic of discussion in tourism circles since the early 1990s.
-The long-standing work of UN Tourism in sustainable tourism is reflected in a range of contributions to policy and measurement.
-Using a focus on tourism destinations, UN Tourism has articulated that sustainable tourism should:
+Sustainable tourism has been an emerging topic in tourism circles since the early 1990s.
+UN Tourism´s long-standing commitment to sustainable tourism is reflected in its contributions to policy and measurement.
+With a focus on sustainable destinations, UN Tourism noted that sustainable tourism should:

 (i) Make optimal use of environmental resources and conserve natural resources and biodiversity.